mahoney1/test/test2.md

 ### :information_source:  Multi Org / BYFN Composer tutorial - issues.

 The following are a selection of answers, to help understand what you may be encountering.
-Check also [Runtime Install errors](#runtime-install) for runtime issues
+Check also [Runtime Install errors](#runtime-install) for runtime issues.

+We only use the Fabric 'BYFN' sample network as a means to demonstrate the Multi-Org tutorial.
+We only provide for assistance for the multi-org [tutorial](https://hyperledger.github.io/composer/tutorials/deploy-to-fabric-multi-org.html) we have built to make use of that sample Fabric network

 | Message encountered | Resolution
 | :---------------------- | :-----------------------